Data-Prodigy/book_success_ml/README.md

 <img width="1034" height="567" alt="Screenshot 2025-08-24 195354" src="https://github.com/user-attachments/assets/7accab80-6738-47d4-aec9-5db7f7b04af2" />

 ## Training Pipeline
 This python script pulls the data from Hopsworks and loads it into a pandas dataframe.
 An **MLFLOW** experiment uri is set and a LogisticRegressionCV model is fit on the train_test_split, scaled data.
+I applied l2 regulaization so I don't overfit on my small data of ~158 rows.
 Mlflow then logs artifacts, and model metadata to it's own registry.

 ## Inference Pipeline
 This script pulls the latest version of the model from the mMlflow's registry and fits it on already preprocessed data which i had already compiled.
 Data that was never introduced to the model - not train, not testing.
 It makes predictions and stores the results on my local filesystem.
 Now here come the most exciting bits: